 Bearing rings and balls are not perfectly round and the balls and raceways, even after extensive fine grinding and polishing, are not perfectly smooth.
-There are machining imperfections in the form of rough or uneven surfaces which will cause one ring to move or oscillate radially in relation to the other.
-The amount and speed of this movement contributes to the amount of bearing vibration and bearing noise.
+There are machining imperfections in the form of rough or uneven surfaces which will cause one ring to move or oscillate radially in relation to the other causing bearing vibration and noise.
 The smoothness or quietness of a bearing can be checked by accelerometers which measure bearing vibration at the outer ring, usually with the inner ring rotating at 1800 rpm.
 To understand how bearing vibration is measured, it is important to understand how vibration works.
-When measuring bearing vibration, we need to take into account both displacement and frequency as these two factors together tell us far more.

 The amount of oscillation in a vibrating object is called displacement.
 When a bearing outer ring vibrates, the outer surface will move upwards to the upper limit, then down to the lower limit and then back to the start point.
 The measurement between upper and lower limit is called peak to peak displacement.
 The whole oscillation movement from start point through upper and lower limits and back to start point is called a cycle.
 This vibration cycle will repeat as long as the bearing is rotating.
 We can also measure the number of these cycles in a given time.
 This gives us the frequency.
 Frequency is most commonly expressed as cycles per second (CPS) or Hertz (Hz) which is the same thing.

-Vibration is potentially damaging to a bearing and the equipment it is used in, increasing the rate of fatigue and shortening bearing life.
+Vibration can increase the rate of fatigue and shorten bearing life.
 Displacement measurements do not tell us enough.
 Vibration in a bearing or a machine will usually occur at many different frequencies and they all contribute to fatigue so we need to take all of these frequencies of vibration into account in our measurements of vibration.
 We can achieve this by measuring vibration velocity.